Association

 In the News

 Meeting House Receives Funds for Restoration ~ The Elder Grey Meeting House-Cemetery Association of North Waterboro has received $20,000 in grants for the restoration of the meeting house interior plaster walls. $7,500 was received from the Morton Kelly Charitable Trust, $5,000 from the Narragansett Number One Foundation, and $7,500 from the Davis Family Foundation.
 This is the final phase of a multi-year restoration initiative to restore and preserve the historic 1806 meeting house.
+Here you will find pictures and details of the replastering project.
 Fundraising is ongoing to meet its goal.

 August 4, 2024